ark-ecs/Ark.jl/docs/src/manual/components.md

 Components are stored in [archetypes](@ref Architecture), with the values for each component type stored in a separate array-like column.
-For these columns, Ark offers two storage types by default:
+For these columns, Ark offers storage types for both CPU anf GPU computing by default.

+### CPU Storages

 - **Vector storage** stores components in a simple vector per column.
 This is the default.